aabmets/automate-electron-ipc/README.md

-# vite-plugin-automate-electron-ipc
+# automate-electron-ipc
-Vite plugin for automating the generation of IPC components for Electron apps.
+Library for automating the generation of IPC components for Electron apps.

 WORK IN PROGRESS